shadowspawn/node-version-usage/README.md

 Other products which test for `.node-version` include:

 - [netlify](https://docs.netlify.com/configure-builds/manage-dependencies/#node-js-and-javascript) Instantly build and deploy your sites to our global network from Git.
+- [render](https://render.com/docs/node-version) A Cloud for the New Decade
 - [starship](https://starship.rs/config/#nodejs) ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 ## Suggested Compatible Format